 While the State Department has been mum about recent US-Russian discussions on Syria de-escalation zones, the Pentagon has readily acknowledged stepped-up military-to-military contacts in order to avoid inadvertent confrontation with the Russians in Syria, particularly as the US-led coalition prepares to retake Raqqa from the Islamic State.

 “So we have had the ability to increase the dialogue at the appropriate level,” Harrigan said.
 “My expectation is that will be helpful as we move forward … as the airspace continues to become more congested and with the … regime continuing to move farther to the east.
 I think it’ll be important that we decrease ambiguity.
 And that decrease in ambiguity allows us to understand where [the Russians are] going, where possible areas of conflict could occur.”

 But the US-Russia military-to-military de-confliction talks do not involve discussion of Syria de-escalation zones, Harrigan added.

 “At our level, when we’ve talked to the Russians, we do not talk about those de-escalation zones,” Harrigan said.
 “We just talk de-confliction in our operations.”

-Posted by Jim W. Dean, Managing Editor on June 4, 2017, With 4193 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on June 4, 2017, With 4208 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.